emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 How do I compile code?
 ======================

-See the :ref:`Tutorial` and :ref:`emccdoc`.
+See the :ref:`Emscripten Tutorial <Tutorial>` and :ref:`emcc <emccdoc>`.

 Why do I get multiple errors building basic code and the tests?
 ===============================================================

-All the tests in the :ref:`Emscripten test suite <running-emscripten-tests>` are known to build and pass on the **master** branch, so if these are failing it is likely that there is some problem with your environment.
+All the tests in the :ref:`Emscripten test suite <emscripten-test-suite>` are known to build and pass on the **master** branch, so if these are failing it is likely that there is some problem with your environment.

 First call ``./emcc -v``, which runs basic sanity checks and prints out useful environment information.
 If that doesn't help, follow the instructions in :ref:`verifying-the-emscripten-environment`.